 Short-term or freelance contracts, moving between different fields, generating opportunities through networking, attending auditions, collaborating with other artists and putting on your own shows are all part of a performer's lifestyle.

-Performing arts is about how you present yourself; therefore, it is important to network at every opportunity and keep your finger on the pulse of the industry.
-There may be an opportunity for employment in the most unusual places, and by keeping your mind open and body ready, you will be able to make the most of your individual talents.
+Performing arts is about how you present yourself.
+It's important to network at every opportunity and keep your finger on the pulse of the industry.
+There may be an opportunity for employment in the most unusual places, and by keeping open-minded you will be able to make the most of your individual talents.

 Skills for your CV